obuil/NodeMcu/README.md

 # NodeMcu
-NodeMcu use  lua code to resevole u lot problem
+NodeMcu use  lua code to resolve u lot problem

 fit for  nodemuc 0.9.5